Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation

 For bosonic systems, a natural representation of the many-body density matrix is provided by the Wigner function \cite{polkovnikov2010phase}, which maps the quantum state to a quasi-probability distribution in phase space, with each bosonic mode described by a complex variable (or a pair of real quadratures).
-The time evolution of the Wigner function, governed by the Lindblad master equation, takes the form of a partial differential equation with higher-order derivatives with respect to the phase-space bosonic variables.
-Truncating these derivatives yields a Fokker–Planck-like equation that preserves positivity and can be sampled efficiently using classical trajectories.
-This so-called truncated Wigner approximation, however, breaks down in quantum regimes where the Wigner function becomes negative.
-This is the case for example when the system is in a so-called bosonic Schrödinger cat state \cite{Mirrahimi2014dynamically,Leghtas2015}.
-An alternative phase-space formalism is offered by the positive-P representation~\cite{Deuar2019}, which avoids truncation and allows for exact stochastic simulations.
-This method scales linearly with system size and is effective for weakly interacting bosons with strong dissipation.
-Yet, it fails to converge in regimes with strong quantum correlations or long-time evolution.
+The time evolution of the Wigner function, governed by the Lindblad master equation, takes the form of a partial differential equation with higher-order derivatives with respect to the phase-space bosonic variables. \jac{Stochastic methods based on phase-space representations are highly effective in many scenarios; however, they often suffer from convergence problems and stability issues in regimes characterized by strong quantum correlations~\cite{Deuar2019, Li2025}.}

 To date, no approach has succeeded in providing a scalable and accurate variational method in the fully quantum regime based on a phase-space representation.
-Nevertheless, a phase-space representation, being functional in nature, opens the door to using well-defined sets of analytical functions—potentially enabling exact manipulations even in regimes with strong negativities and correlations.
-In principle, this could be achieved with automatic differentiation techniques \cite{Margossian2019}, a powerfull and recent technique developed in computer science, which fully exploits modern computational parallel architechtures such as those based on Graphic Processing Units (GPUs).
+Nevertheless, a phase-space representation, being functional in nature, opens the door to using well-defined sets of analytical functions—potentially enabling exact manipulations even in regimes with strong negativities and correlations. \cri{In particular, given the structural similarity between the Lindblad equation in phase space and a high-dimensional partial differential equation, one may exploit analytical function families to construct compact yet highly expressive variational ansätze.} In principle, this could be achieved with automatic differentiation techniques \cite{Wengert1964, Margossian2019}, a \cri{powerful} and recent technique developed in computer science, which fully exploits modern computational parallel \cri{architectures} such as those based on Graphic Processing Units (GPUs).